Steyrix/Caffeine-Engine/README.md

 ## TODO List:
 - Encapsulate initializations of LabyrinthDemo
 - Wrap shader uniforms (create some kind of class for it)
-- Think of some kind of collision/physics context in which interactions will be observed
+- Think of some kind of collision which interactions will be observed :white_check_mark:
 - Implement speculative collider